-MS Head, Farrar Richardson, ext.
+Head of Middle School, Farrar Richardson, ext.
 2012, farrar.richardson@sdsgriffin.org

-Parents should always feel free to call or email Farrar to ask questions or discuss concerns that cannot be easily answered or solved by a teacher or advisor.
-If an in person meeting is desired, please contact Mary Hutchins who will set up a time on Farrar's calendar to meet.
+Parents should always feel free to call or email the division head to ask questions or discuss concerns that cannot be easily answered or solved by a teacher or advisor.
+If an in person meeting is desired, please contact Mary Hutchins who will set up a time for an in person meeting.